ARA Zurubí: Design

 Zurubí is a coastal and fluvial patrol boat designed by the engineering team at Río Santiago Shipyard, where it was built.
 It has a wooden hull and superstructure, and a tripod mast.

 It is powered by two 8-cylinder “Deutz” V-diesel engines driving two propellers; which replaced the original “GM” ones.

 It is equipped with VHF radio, navigation radar, echo-sounding device, and compass.

 History

 Zurubí was ordered in 1938 by the Argentine General Prefecture (PGA), predecessor of the Argentine Naval Prefecture (PNA), as a pilot boat, and was built in the Río Santiago Shipyard, in Buenos Aires, Argentina, at a cost of 111,982 Argentine pesos; a sister ship, the current PNA Dorado (GC-101) was also ordered.
 Commissioned by the PGA in 1939, she was assigned to the pilot service in the port of Bahía Blanca.

 Zurubí was transferred in early 1944 to the Argentine Navy as a patrol boat with pennant number P-36, and modified in the Río Santiago Shipyard.
 It was assigned to the Ushuaia naval base to patrol the local waters, arriving in that city in June 1944.
-It performed various duties until 1985, when was decommissioned.
+It performed various duties until 1985, when Zurubí was decommissioned.